-Christmas can be an incredibly difficult time if you have suffered a miscarriage, or your baby has died.
+Christmas can be an incredibly difficult time after pregnancy loss.
 With so much focus on children, family and socialising you may feel even more alone in your grief.
 There was probably a time when you imagined celebrating Christmas cradling a pregnancy bump or with your baby in-arms.

 Your grief may not be well understood by people around you because it is not the loss of a specific person, as it is with other forms of grief.
 It is instead more ambiguous.
 It’s the loss of an imagined future and of all the possible babies and life stories that might have existed.
 Nothing can prevent you from the pain of seeing these hopes and dreams being lived out by other pregnant woman or new parents at Christmas time.